ttetrafon/practice/unreal engine/game.md

 - The **game mode** exists only on the server of the game when running a multiplayer game (`Possess`).
 - Subclasses can be swapped in runtime - mostly used when the player needs to change the character they are controlling.

+### Player Controller

+- Handles input and controls the player's character (`Pawn`/`Character`).

-## Player State
+### Player State

 - Belongs to each individual player, but is replicated to all running game instances in multiplayer.
-- Used to hold all information that every player needs to know about other players.
+- Used to hold all information that every player needs to know about their own character and other players.

 ## Levels